JSMarsh813/Reference/projects/ppt/tpn-dev-journal-8.md

 ---

-alright I want to keep going but its 5am I really need to go to bed 😂 🐍 did some anki during work breaks
+alright I want to keep going but its 5am I really need to go to bed 😂

+🐍 did some anki during work breaks

-🐍 worked on my project when I got home, figured out a part that made me nervous: making an api that lets me grab user info from the database within a component!💪
+🐍 worked on my project when I got home, I figured out a part that made me nervous: making an api that lets me grab user info from the database within a component!💪

 Twitter Post Link: https://twitter.com/Janetthedev/status/1618236190339256320 5:15 AM · Jan 25, 2023